 This method allows you to easily create a note containing a nicely formatted recipe and thanks to Keep's URL preview feature, include a thumbnail image.

-There are multiple methods to export recipes to Obsidian, but the two best are exporting Markdown to Obsidian via the share sheet or exporting a markdown file into the Obsidian vault.
+There are multiple ways to export recipes to Obsidian, but the best is use Utensil’s Obsidian export option.
+(You can also export Markdown to Obsidian via the share sheet or export a markdown file into the Obsidian vault.)

 export a recipe to Obsidian via the Share Sheet